gromdimon/MLPlayground/README.md

    pipenv shell
    ```

-### Project-Specific Instructions

-Each project within this repository may have additional setup or instructions.
-Please refer to the README.md file within each project's directory for more specialized guidance.

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the MIT License, so you can use it for any purpose `:)`